CSCIX65G/crosscompilation/README.md

 `build-arm64.sh`

 This will produce a docker image called _echoserver:arm64-latest_.
 Move that image to the Pi in whatever way you normally would do, presumably through a docker registry.
-Also move the _run-arm64.sh_ script to the Pi.
-On your Pi, run the script.
+Also move the _run-arm64.sh_ and `test.sh` scripts to the Pi.
+On your Pi, execute the run script.
 Test as above.

 ## Debugging